Reception 2025 - 2026

 RE

 For RE we will use the Questful RE planning.
-This term we will explore different celebrations from a variety of different cultures and looking at special religious people.
+This term study the festival of Diwali.

 Courageous Advocacy